Line Editing

 keeping track of your command history.
 You can see this for yourself:

-There's a file in your home directory called .bash_history
+There's a file in your home directory called .bash_history on Linux and WSL or

-on MacOS which stores all the commands you've run in a given
+.zsh_history on MacOS which stores all the commands you've run in a given

 terminal session.